Gary Hampton

-Gary Hampton was a former American football coach.
+Gary Hampton was an American former football coach.
 He was the 33rd head football coach at Washburn University in Topeka, Kansas serving for two seasons, from 1979 to 1980, and compiling a record of 6–14.
 Hampton played college football at as a linebacker at Kansas Wesleyan University.
 Before being hired at Washburn, he was an assistant football and head golf coach at Idaho State University.